AleixoLucas42/nginx-httpE2Ban/readme.md

 # httpE2Ban for Nginx
 This is an simple nginx add-on that block connections based on http status.
 I know that exists a lot of tools like this but I made for my own to be lightier and also, to be as an "first shield" for applications running behind Nginx.
-The configuration should be simple and mainly you should be using Nginx on a docker container, but also works for a common Nginx instalation.
+The configuration should be simple and mainly you should be using Nginx on a docker container, but also works for a common Nginx instalation. *Ps: I could do an Nginx with httpE2Ban running inside, but who is going to trust something like this? lol.*

 ## Validation
 I've tested on these configurations.